Urine test (urinalysis)

 - Men should wash their penis, women should wash their genitals

-- Begin to urinate, but don’t collect the first part of the stream
+- Begin to urinate, you may be advised to collect the first or middle part of the stream

 - Collect a sample of urine mid-stream